This section is intended to support NPs in their understanding and application of the Nurse Practitioner practice standard.

-Like other opiates, Tramadol is subject to potential misuse and abuse.
+Like other opiates, Tramadol is subject to potential misuse, abuse, addiction or diversion.
 NPs are expected to consider this in their clinical decision-making to ensure safe prescribing.
 For example, NPs should assess clients for potential drug abuse behaviour and document their findings.
-Health Canada’s Guide for Health Professionals: Abuse and Diversion of Controlled Substances provides useful guidance.
+The Canadian Guideline for Safe and Effective Use of Opioids for Chronic Non-Cancer Pain provides useful guidance.

 As always, NPs must apply the practice expectations for public protection described in the Nurse Practitioner practice standard.